 Wilmington is a tiny town located in the state of New York.
 With a population of 843 people and just one neighborhood, Wilmington is the 792nd largest community in New York.

-Unlike some towns, Wilmington isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Wilmington are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Wilmington is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Wilmington is a town of managers, professionals, and service providers.
 There are especially a lot of people living in Wilmington who work in management occupations (17.33%), sales jobs (9.98%), and office and administrative support (9.79%).

 A relatively large number of people in Wilmington telecommute to their jobs.
 Overall, about 12.69% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.